element7-io/cookiecutter-aws-ecs-cluster/README.md

         git add .
         git commit -m "Initial setup"

-1. Create a new repository in Bitbucket.
+1. Create a new Git repository.

-1. Push your code to BitBucket.
+1. Push your code to Git.

-        git remote add origin git@bitbucket.org:persgroep/yet-another-test-project.git
-        git push -u origin master

-1. Enable **Bitbucket pipelines** for your new repository.
-    - Enable pipelines:`Settings` > `Pipelines` > `Settings` > Enable Pipelines
-    - Add environment variables:
- 		- `Settings` > `Pipelines` > `Repository variables` and add:
-        	- `AWS_ACCESS_KEY_ID`
-        	- `AWS_SECRET_ACCESS_KEY` (as secured variable).
-        	- `AWS_DEFAULT_REGION` (most likely 'eu-west-1')

-1. Deploy the Pipeline. (this step also creates the ECR repository to contain the docker images).

-        make deploy-pipeline

-	***Important note: this is a typical "chicken or egg" case.
-The AWS CodePipeline will fail initially because of a missing artefact.
-This is normal!
-Running the Bitbucket pipeline will create the missing artefact and fix the CodePipeline.***

-1. Push a change to Bitbucket to trigger the Bitbucket pipeline (which will then trigger the AWS CodePipeline).
-The AWS CodePipeline should now create your ECS cluster(s).
+1. To finish to setup read the `README.md` file in the newly created project.

 ## Contributing
-This cookiecutter template is **Community Driven**, so everybody within De Persgroep is free to contribute.
+This cookiecutter template is **Community Driven**, so everybody is free to contribute.
 Read the [Contributors' Guide](CONTRIBUTING.md) for details on how-to contribute.

 ## Architecture
 *Note: depending on the options you choose when executing the template certain components will not be deployed.
 The diagram below reflects the situation when* ***ALL*** *components are deployed.*

 ![Architecture overview](img/Cookiecutter_ecs.png)

 *This image can be edited with [draw.io](https://www.draw.io/).
 Find the source under /img/Cookiecutter_ecs.html.*